escpos/escpos/README.md

 @printer.to_escpos # returns ESC/POS data ready to be sent to printer
 # on linux this can be piped directly to /dev/usb/lp0
-# with network printer sent directly to printer socket
+# with network printer sent directly to printer socket (see example below)
 # with serial port printer it can be sent directly to the serial port

 @printer.to_base64 # returns base64 encoded ESC/POS data